 Option Description

 Adapter Warnings Allows you to activate the adapter warning messages when certain power adapters are used.
+The option is disabled by default.

-Enable Adapter Warnings (Default Setting)
+Enable Adapter Warnings

 Mouse/Touchpad Allows you to define how the computer handles the mouse and touchpad input.
 The options are:

 Serial Mouse

 PS2 Mouse

 Touchpad/PS-2 Mouse (Default Setting)

 Numlock Enable Specifies if the NumLock function can be enabled when the computer boots.
 This option is enabled by default.

 Enable Numlock

 Fn Key Emulation Allows you to match the <scroll lock=""> key feature of PS-2 keyboard with the <fn> key feature in an internal keyboard.
 The option is enabled by default.</fn></scroll>

 Enable Fn Key Emulation